HL7/davinci-pdex-formulary/input/pagecontent/use_cases_and_overview.md

     <strong>Consumer</strong>: A person who may or may not be a member, who wishes to explore the formulary content and plan-level co-insurance.
   </li>
   <li>
-    <strong>Health Plan</strong>: A provider of drug coverage who publishes their formulary content and plan-level co-insurance information through the Drug Formulary FHIR API.
+    <strong>Health Plan</strong>: A provider of insurance coverage that often includes a drug coverage plan which publishes formulary content and plan-level co-insurance information through the Drug Formulary FHIR API.
   </li>
 </ul>